 By late 1950, Brown was a squadron section leader and had participated in a number of actions supporting United Nations’ ground troops.
 On December 4, 1950, on a mission toward the Chosin Reservoir, Chinese anti-aircraft fire ruptured Brown’s F4U Corsair’s fuel line and forced him crash land in a snowy mountain pasture.
 Brown’s best friend and wingman, Lt. (j.g.)
 Thomas L. Hudner Jr., knowing he could be court-martialed, disobeyed orders to continue the mission and instead risked his life and crash-landed his plane near Brown’s.
 Unfortunately, Brown was seriously injured and trapped in the cockpit.
 Hudner was unable to free him, and he died.
 Afterwards Hudner was evacuated by helicopter, but it was deemed too dangerous to retrieve Brown’s body.
 The navy also feared that the Corsair could come into enemy hands; therefore, a “warrior’s funeral” was ordered.
 The entire crash site was incinerated with napalm.

-Brown, who had been lionized by the Black press since becoming a Navy pilot in 1948, was posthumously awarded the Distinguished Flying Cross.
-On April 13, 1951, President Harry S. Truman hosted a ceremony at the White House attended by Brown’s widow, Daisy, and the rest of his family as well as Lt.
-Thomas L. Hudner who recounted that the aviator’s last words were “Just tell Daisy how much I love her.”
-In 1973, twenty-three years after his death, the frigate USS Jesse L. Brown was christened in his honor.
+Ensign Brown, who had been lionized by the Black press since becoming a Navy pilot in 1948, was posthumously awarded the Air Medal, Distinguished Flying Cross, and the Purple Heart.
+On April 13, 1951, President Harry S. Truman hosted a ceremony at the White House attended by Brown’s family as well as Lt.
+Hudner.
+Hudner recounted that the aviator’s last words were: “Just tell Daisy how much I love her.”
+Brown was survived by his wife, Daisy, and their daughter, Pamela Elise Brown.